JacksonMatjele3/botium-toys-security-assessment/README.md

 # Botium-Toys-security-assessment
-A sample cybersecurity control assessment checkllist for a fictional company, demonstrating risk analysis, control evaluation, and compliance recommendations.
+A sample cybersecurity control assessment checkllist for a fictional company, demonstrating risk analysis, control evaluation, and compliance recommendations.📄 [Download the Full PDF of the Risk Assessment Report](./Botium_Toys_Scope_goals_and_risk_assessment_report.pdf)

 As part of my learning I conducted a control and compliance checklist for the Botium toys Risk Assessment and listed recommendations on how to improve the the security controls in order to maintain high security posture.